 So let’s set the record straight and tell you why the following 10 Pinterest mindsets are WRONG.

-- Pinterest is a social media platform
+- Pinterest is a social media network

 - Pinterest only works for certain niches

-- My business isn’t ready for Pinterest yet (maybe later)
+- My business isn’t ready for Pinterest

 - I don’t have enough content for Pinterest